memento-ai/Memento/packages/ingester/README.md

 - Configurable summarizer for generating document summaries
 - Automatically deletes ingested files from the database if they no longer exist on the file system
 - Retrieves a list of ingested files
+- Supports multiple summarizer types:
+  - Mock summarizer for testing
+  - Chat-based summarizer using a conversation interface
+  - Model-based summarizer using a specified provider and model

 ## Usage and Examples
 ### Ingesting a File